 Furnishing and decorating a small apartment presents several challenges.
-Let’s face it, the majority of furniture is for full-size homes.
-Locating attractive items that will fit within your apartment’s dimensions can be challenging.
+Let's face it, the majority of furniture is for full-size homes.
+Locating beautiful items that will fit within your apartment's dimensions can be challenging.
 Finding ways to store your belongings without making your space look cluttered may seem like an impossible task.
-Fortunately, there are many tricks that can assist you transform a small apartment into a stylish and sufficiently functional place to call home.
+Fortunately, many tricks can assist you to transform a small apartment into a stylish and sufficiently functional place to call home.
 Here are a few tips to help you get started.

 Keep It Light